Jean-François Kahn: Life and career

-Born in Viroflay, Yvelines, he is the brother of scientists Axel Kahn and Olivier Kahn, and son of a Jewish father and a Catholic mother.
+Family

+Jean-François Kahn was born in the commune of Viroflay in Seine-et-Oise, a former department of France, on 12 June 1938 to Jewish father and a Catholic mother.
+Kahn had two brothers, geneticist Axel Kahn and chemist Olivier Kahn who were raised by his mother as opposed to him, who was raised by his father, after his parents separated in 1954.
+His father, Jean Kahn-Dessertenne, was of Alsatian Jewish origin, from a family from Bliesbruck who settled in Nancy after the Franco-Prussian War of 1870.
+His father served as a teacher at the Godéchoux private school at the time.
+His mother, Camille Ferriot (1914-2005) was daughter of a small wood industrialist and an antisemite teacher of Swiss German origins.
+His father died by suicide in 1970.

 Having obtained a degree in history, he started work at a postal sorting office, then at a printing works.
 He soon moved into journalism and was sent to cover the war in Algeria, undertaking the journalistic investigation that became known as the ‘Ben Barka affair’.
 Kahn then worked as a reporter for Paris-Press, L'Express and Europe 1.
 He later moved to Le Monde as special correspondent for North Africa.
 In 1977, he became editor of the compilation of the ‘Nouvelles Littéraires’ and in 1983, was named editor of Matin de Paris.
 In 1984, he created L'Événement du Jeudi then in 1997, together with Maurice Szafran, started the weekly magazine, Marianne, where he was the editor in chief until 2007.
-He often writes under the pseudonym of François Darras or Serge Maury.
+He often wrote under the pseudonym of François Darras or Serge Maury.

-Kahn has taken a clear position on many media subjects, including:
+Kahn took a clear position on many media subjects, including: